Cool down with Ginger Lemon Blackberry Tea! This Whole30-compliant iced tea makes the perfect sipper for the warm months ahead. Makes 8 servings.

 So today, I made us a Whole30-compliant iced tea that can be out go-to for summertime picnics, barbecues and patriotic festivities.

 Specifically those patriotic festivities.
-Because whether or not you’re on the Whole30, we all deserve to have a delicious summer sipper in hand this summer.
+Because whether or not you’re on the Whole30, we all deserve to have a delicious blackberry tea drink in hand this summer.

 More Whole30 recipes for the summertime: Whole30 Slow Cooker Pork Carnitas Plates / Whole30 Taco Zucchini Boats / Galia Melon Jamón Skewers / Whole30 Bacon Apple Salad with Bacon Vinaigrette / Whole30 Steak Salad with Orange Vinaigrette